Southern Hokkaido Powder Tour

 If we need a rest or the weather doesn’t cooperate we will take you to the Yoichi Whiskey Distillery, soak in a natural onsen, feed you some delicious local sushi and recharge for the next 5 nights in the snowy Niseko area.

-Throughout the tour your guides and hosts will make sure your get the best out of your ski holiday.
+Throughout the tour, your guides and hosts will make sure you get the best out of your ski holiday.
 After skiing all day you’ll be taken some of the best local restaurants and bars in both Niseko and Otaru.
 You can also choose to relax in front of the fire and eat in, enjoy a soak in the local onsen (hot spring) or just simply hang out with your new friends

-To round all this off we’ll then head down the south west peninsular to Hakodate.
-Steeped in history, Hakodate was the first city to be opened to western trading in the late 1800’s.
+To round all this off we’ll then head down the south-west peninsular to Hakodate.
+Steeped in history, Hakodate was the first city to be opened to western trading in the late 1800s.
 It has a beautiful mix of Japanese and Western architecture and two great resorts nearby with great tree skiing, dry pow and not a gaijin to be seen expect your new tour friends!
-Each night you will return to Hotel Emi to soak in it’s natural onsen and relax.
+Each night you will return to Hotel Emi to soak in its natural onsen and relax.

-On our last night we will have a sashimi feast straight from Hakodate’s fish markets.
+On our last night, we will have a sashimi feast straight from Hakodate’s fish markets.

-Our Japan Ski tours are designed for anyone who loves skiing or snowboarding, is keen to ride with like minded individuals and wants to get the most out of their ski holiday.
+Our Japan Ski tours are designed for anyone who loves skiing or snowboarding, is keen to ride with like-minded individuals and wants to get the most out of their ski holiday.

 6 to 1 Client to Guide ratio

-SKILL LEVEL: Advanced
+SKILL LEVEL: Advanced in powder

 You must be able to ski the whole mountain with confidence and at a reasonable speed in powder, through trees and in variable conditions.
 You must have a good level of fitness.
 Snowboarders in this level are able to keep speed in flat sections by planning ahead as well as hold a solid traverse line and be able to hop up and manoeuvre in a way as to not slow down the group.
 Groups are split up into ski/board/ability levels and some groups we will be doing some hiking (traversing/bootpacking) to get to the goods.
 Skins or split-boards are not required but if the group has touring gear or wants to hire we will happily take you deeper into the backcountry.
-Check your ability level here.

 FULLY GUIDED & HOSTED